How to buy Biocept shares

 Biocept, Inc is a diagnostics & research business with stocks listed in the US.
 Biocept shares (BIOC) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$4.34 – a decrease of 3.98% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Biocept

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Biocept.
 Find the share by name or ticker symbol: BIOC.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Biocept reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.